mesosphere/d2iq-engineering-blog/content/posts/capi-providers-run-dkp-on-openstack/index.md

 feature_image: openstack.png
 ---

-# Run DKP on Hetzner with Cluster API (CAPI)
+# Run DKP on OpenStack with Cluster API (CAPI)

 The D2iQ Kubernetes Platform (DKP) makes your operational life easier.
-Instead of wasting time researching the CNCF landscape for the right tools to solve your enterprise requirements,  and struggling with the implementation and lifecycle, you can use a fully curated, integrated and supported Day 2 ready, out of the box platform.
+Instead of wasting time researching the CNCF landscape for the right tools to solve your enterprise requirements, and struggling with the implementation and lifecycle, you can use a fully curated, integrated, and supported Day 2 ready, out of the box platform.
 DKP supported CAPI infrastructures provide an easy to use infrastructure-as-code approach that eliminates the headache around the complexity of the development and lifecycle challenges of Kubernetes.
 DKP supports the following infrastructure providers out of the box:

-* AKS
+* [AKS][capz]
-* AWS
+* [AWS][capa]
-* Azure
+* [Azure][capz]
-* EKS
+* [EKS][capa]
-* GCP
+* [GCP][capg]
 * Preprovisioned (based on Ansible, requires SSH)
-* VMware vSphere
+* [VMware vSphere][capv]

+For more information about the supported CAPI providers please check out the official DKP documentation: [Advanced configuration][advanced configuration]

-Beside the pre integrated, supported providers you have the possibility to bring in any other CAPI provider.
+Beside the pre-integrated, supported providers, you can bring in any other CAPI provider.
-This blog post shows you the needed steps to run DKP on Hetzner Cloud by using the Hetzner CAPI provider.
+This blog post shows you the needed steps to run DKP on OpenStack by using the OpenStack CAPI provider.

+Please note that all additional CAPI providers, which are not part of DKP, are not supported by D2iQ.

 ## What is CAPI?

 Kubernetes Cluster API (CAPI) is an official sub project from Kubernetes.
 The goal of CAPI is to provide a modular framework for deployment and lifecycle management of Kubernetes clusters.
-At a glance CAPI provides a declarative API and a toolset (for example clusterctl) to create and manage Kubernetes cluster as a Kubernetes object.
+At a glance CAPI provides a declarative API and a toolset (for example `clusterctl`) to create and manage Kubernetes clusters as a Kubernetes object.
 A big benefit of CAPI is the large number of infrastructure providers (24+).
 This provider brings in all the required integrations for the infrastructure and handles the infrastructure as code lifecycle.
-The user did not need to think about infrastructure topics like how virtual machines are provisioned or how to create a nat gateway.
-Just define how many masters/workers, with flavor, with operating system and CAPI will deploy the cluster.
+The user does not need to think about infrastructure topics like how virtual machines are provisioned or how to create a NAT gateway.
+Just define how many control plane and worker nodes, with flavor, with operating system and CAPI will deploy the cluster.

-For more information, see the official CAPI documentation: https://cluster-api.sigs.k8s.io/
+For more information, see the [official CAPI documentation][CAPI docs]

 ## What is OpenStack?
 OpenStack is an open source cloud infrastructure platform to mainly provide infrastrcture as a service (IaaS).
 The OpenStack project was started 2010 by NASA and Rackspace.
 2014 the OpenStack Foundation was founded and the ecosystem grows to an Anything as a Service (XaaS) platform.
 The foundation was renamed to "Open Infrastructure Foundation" in 2021.